kagg-design/notification-system/readme.txt

 = 1.1 =
 * Tested with WordPress 5.5
+* Fix bug with inability to filter notifications by channel
-* Fix notice in admin if user does ot exist anymore.
+* Fix notice in admin if user does ot exist anymore

 = 1.0.4 =
 * Tested with WordPress 5.4